Zambezi National Park

 The Zambezi National Park, adjacent to Victoria Falls, is 55,000 hectares in extent, with over 30km of Zambezi River frontage.
 The park is effectively divided into two sections, with the Kazungula road from Victoria Falls to Botswana as the dividing line.
-These sections are the Zambezi River section – has the river and associated floodplains, – and the Chamabonda Vlei (pronounced “flay”) section – the southern area, which has a long open grassy plain amidst the vast teak woodland.
+These sections are the Zambezi River section – has the river and associated floodplains, – and the Chamabonda Vlei (pronounced “flay”) section – the southern area, which has a long open grassy plain (the Chamabonda Vlei) amidst the vast teak woodland.

 Bhejane Trust has been active in the Chamabonda Vlei for over ten years.
 Prior to the Trust’s adopting the area, it had been neglected for many years with no functioning water points, subject to heavy poaching, and with no one going into the area.
 Bhejane Trusts efforts to restore the area have proved to be very successful, with the wildlife populations rebounding, and there is now a return of both locals residents and tourists to the area.

 There were originally three water points along the Chamabonda Vlei, which in 2011 had not been pumped for many years.
-Bhejane initially revived two of the three water points with diesel engines, but were donated a solar pump for the third borehole – this started the solar revolution!
-In 2014 they secured funding to drill two more boreholes (replacing one that had collapsed), and installed four solar water pump units.
+Bhejane initially revived two of the three water points with diesel engines, but was donated a solar pump for the third borehole – this started the solar revolution!!
+In 2014 the Trust secured funding to drill two more boreholes (replacing one that had collapsed), and installed four solar water pump units.
 By 2020 Bhejane Trust drilled and equipped another two more boreholes, one supplementing an existing pan and one to a new pan.
 We now have seven functioning solar powered pumps supplementing five pans.

 The Trust has put in a new road network linked into the old network in the western area, so as to improve the game viewing experience.
 Also gravelled and graded sections of the main access road to make it all-weather

 The Trust has undertaken controlled burning programs in conjunction with Parks, and assisted on wild fire control.